top of page

 Community Guidelines

-The Workshop Workshop is premised on the belief that everyone has things to offer, that each person's contribution has value -- which means that each person has value.
+The Workshop Workshop is premised on the belief that everyone has things to offer and that each person's contribution has value -- which means that each person has value.
 It's a beautiful premise!

 And, if each person's contribution matters, that means that how we show up matters.
 We each contribute to the make-up and culture of this thing.